 It has been suggested that abnormalities in such release of secretin could explain the underlying abnormalities of type D syndrome of inappropriate hyperhidrosis of antidiuretic hormone (SIADH).

-In these individuals, vasopressin release and response are normal, although abnormal renal expression, translocation of aquaporin 2, or both are found.
+In these individuals, vasopressin release and response are standard, although abnormal renal expression, translocation of aquaporin 2, or both are found.

 It has been suggested that “secretin as a neurosecretory hormone of the posterior pituitary gland, therefore, could be the vasopressin-independent mechanism long sought to solve the puzzle that has baffled doctors and physiologists for decades.”